Vector Database for AI Agents

 Retrieval API

-A thin TypeScript service exposes a similarity endpoint that runs cosine search with metadata filters (tenant, document type, date range).
+A thin TypeScript service exposes a similarity endpoint that runs cosine search with metadata filters such as tenant, document type, and date range.
 Results are reranked using a small cross-encoder for the top-K candidates only.

 Agent integration

-Agents receive a typed `retrieve()` tool.
-Latency budget under 120ms p95 keeps interactive flows snappy; results include source citations so downstream answers stay grounded.
+Agents receive a typed retrieve tool.
+Latency under 120ms p95 keeps interactive flows snappy, and results include source citations so downstream answers stay grounded.

 The numbers.